uwe-app/website/site/docs/getting-started/new-project.md

 ## Custom Blueprints

-You can create and distribute your own project blueprints easily as the `init` command will also accept a folder path or repository URL; the only requirement is that it has valid [settings]({{ link "/docs/settings/" }}).
+You can create and distribute your own project blueprints easily as the `init` command will also accept a folder path or repository URL; the only requirement is that it has valid [[docs/settings]].

 If you have created a private blueprint use a local folder path: